 Today, the ritual reenacts this story symbolically.
 Wooden spears replace weapons of war, and the battlefield becomes a sacred space rather than a site of destruction.

-What You Will Actually See on the Pasola Field
+What You Will See During Pasola Festival

 Horsemanship Passed Down Through Generations

-Traditional Dress and Family Heirlooms
+Traditional Dresses and Family Heirlooms

 Participants wear handwoven ikat textiles, ceremonial headdresses, and beaded accessories.
 Many carry heirloom swords or spears that have been passed down for generations, making each rider’s appearance deeply personal.

-Where Pasola Takes Place in West Sumba
+Where Pasola Takes Place in Sumba

 Pasola is held across four primary districts: